avalidurl/Istanbul-Calling/Food/Where to Go Vegan in Istanbul.md

 # Where to Go Vegan in Istanbul?
 Below is a rather simple list of vegan options within the periphery of ZuConnect pop-up village.
 However, if you are cooking yourself just as I do, I’ll also provide some grocery store delivery apps, too.
 Nevermind the mumblecore below.
 You can directly skip to the list.

 Please be advised, though: I am not an affiliate of these places, and writing this just out of good will.
-If you find better places, feel free to send a push request.
+If you find better places, feel free to send a request.

 ## **Where can I find** v**egan food in Istanbul?**